marmelab/coPostgresQuery/README.md

 #### Parameters

-An array of literal object in the form of:
+An array of literal objects in the form of:

 ```js
 [